PoshCode/ModuleBuilder/README.md

 	- Build Wiki
 		- Insert basic docs that represent best practice for community contributions, how to build dev env, submition formats etc
 		- Build common sections (FAQ,Contact,etc)
-	- Create Tag types for community standard
+	- Create Tag types for community standard (Some sort of indication that the issue submitter is willing to create the resolution/feature)
 	- Create ReadMe.md
 		- Inject a todo/checklist for the creator to help guide them (based on template/project type)
 - Be aware of an Icon/Logo?